 Overall Project Status On Track The project is well controlled.
 Some issues may have been identified, but effective actions are planned for solving them.
 Key indicators: Off Track The project has problems that require change in plans.
 Additional focus and management is essential to bring the project back under control. budget, schedule, At Risk The project has serious problems.
-One or more key indicators are in at risk status. stakeholders, scope, resources Not Started Not started (and not scheduled to start) Comments: Resource limitations (i.e. inadequate personnel, lack of post establishment, inadequate funding, dilapidated and old infrastructure) as well as Covid-19 pandemic, affected the implementation process.
-There are deliverables that would require revision of the schedule.
-Launch SSS May 2021 Training of officials started Some progress in HR issues - e.g. head hunting
+One or more key indicators are in at risk status. stakeholders, scope, resources Not Started Not started (and not scheduled to start) Corrective I cient funding: Shortfall reg actions: I • hinery and equipment - shifted 1 or spending of approved fu red in baseline - 2022/23 for SSS projects ct of Covid 19: - delays in ir mporting machinery for Witbank textile - Reschedule dates of prisor Delays in maintenance by DPWI - meeting with DPWI - start with process to devolve prisons from DPWI - DCS to be directly responsible for maintenance in future Spending of funding- improve on SCM processes, revise current procurement method 1 Resource limitations: (i.e. appointment of SSS related staff, realignment of post estable SBAC & NBAC improved functioning and finalisation of awarding 5

-1. Introduction
+1. INTRODUCTION

-The aim of the Strategic framework on Self sufficiency and sustainability to guide the process of attaining a better performing incarceration and corrections system by contributing to its financial sustainability through creating job opportunities for inmates, parolees and probationers as well as through generating revenue in the department's production workshops, agricultural, livestock, arts and culture, skills development and in formal training activities.
+The aim of the Strategic Framework on Self sufficiency and sustainability to guide the process of attaining a better performing incarceration and corrections system by contributing to its financial sustainability through creating job opportunities for offenders, parolees and probationers as well as through generating revenue in the department's production workshops, agriculture, livestock, arts and culture, skills development and in formal training activities.